 Your personal data

-The Heritage Lottery Fund (HLF) is an operating name of the Trustees of the National Heritage Memorial Fund.
-HLF along with creative.coop, who support the Resilient Heritage Strength Checker website, are joint Data Controllers for the personal data you provide to us.
+The National Lottery Heritage Fund is an operating name of the Trustees of the National Heritage Memorial Fund.
+The National Lottery Heritage Fund along with creative.coop, who support the Resilient Heritage Strength Checker website, are joint Data Controllers for the personal data you provide to us.

 What we need